Bombing of Berlin in World War II: The largest American raid on Berlin

 Another raid on 26 February 1945 left another 80,000 people homeless.
 Raids continued until April, when the Red Army was outside the city.
 In the last days of the war the Red Air Force also bombed Berlin, also using Ilyushin Il-2 and similar aircraft for low-level attacks from 28 March onwards.
 By this time, Berlin's civil defences and infrastructure were close to collapse, but civilian morale held.
 After the capture of Berlin, Soviet General Nikolai Bersarin said, referring to the Red Army's artillery and rocket bombardment, that "the Western Allies had dropped 65,000 tons of explosives on the city in the course of more than two years; whereas the Red Army had expended 40,000 tons in merely two weeks".
 Later, statisticians calculated that for every inhabitant of Berlin there were nearly 30 m3 of rubble.

-Up to the end of March 1945 there had been a total of 314 air raids on Berlin, with 85 of those coming in the last twelve months.
+Up to the end of March 1945, there had been a total of 314 air raids on Berlin, with 85 of those coming in the last twelve months.
 Half of all houses were damaged and around a third uninhabitable, as much as 16 km2 of the city was simply rubble.
 About a third of Berlin's area was badly damaged by the war.
 From the city centre, buildings were completely destroyed or gutted for about 20 blocks in all directions.
 Among the shelled structures some residents and normal activity quickly resumed in the city post-war.
 Estimates of the total number of dead in Berlin from air raids range from 20,000 to 50,000; current German studies suggest that a figure in the lower part of this range is more likely.
 This compares to death tolls of between 25,000 and 35,000 in the single attack on Dresden on 14 February 1945, and the 42,000 killed at Hamburg in a single raid in 1943.
 Both the Hamburg and Dresden raids combined having a lower casualty total than the 9/10 March 1945 Operation Meetinghouse single firebombing raid on Tokyo, devastating some 40.9 km2 causing the loss of at least 100,000 lives in the Japanese capital.

+Assistant Secretary of War Robert A. Lovett advised softening of claims to have destroyed Hiroshima, saying that after making proclamations to have destroyed Berlin, "it becomes rather embarrassing after about the third time".